-What could be cooler than studying Sports & Society during the summer of World Cup in Brazil?
-Or doing the parliamentary internship in Edinburgh while Scotland is holding its referendum to decide if it will split from England?
+What could be cooler than doing the parliamentary internship in Edinburgh while Scotland still seems to be pushing for more independence?
 Or learn about the transformation of South Africa through its educational policies, complete with a hands-on practicum and observation?
 There are so many possibilities!

 Other US colleges and universities may have summer programs that are open to outside students.
 In addition, if you can’t find what you’re looking for, or if you have something that has not been approved, work with Ashley Sinclair in Off-Campus Programs to find a good fit.